Meet the Psychology-Law Research Lab

 Doctoral Students

 Perry joined the lab as a Clinical Psychology Ph.D. student in the fall of 2022.
-She earned her B.A. in psychology from Boston University in 2017, where her research concerned the development of prosocial and callous-unemotional behaviors across the preschool period.
-After graduation, Perry went on to serve as the lab manager of the Boston University Twin Project, a behavioral genetics research lab.
-She also worked as a team leader at City Year and as an analyst at a legal research firm before earning her M.A. in forensic psychology at John Jay College of Criminal Justice.
-At John Jay, Perry researched risk and protective factors for violent extremism and wrote her thesis on the influence of intellectual disability on sexual offender risk assessment.
+She earned her B.A. in psychology from Boston University in 2017, where her research concerned behavioral genetics and the development of prosocial and callous-unemotional behaviors across the preschool period.
+While earning her M.A. at John Jay College of Criminal Justice, Perry researched risk and protective factors for violent extremism and wrote her thesis on the influence of intellectual disability on sexual offender risk assessment.
 Perry’s research interests center on belief and cognition as they relate to violence.
 She is currently conducting a study that uses forensic mental health evaluation reports to explore risk factors for ideological violence.
-Her clinical roles involve providing DBT to people on supervised release and conducting psychological evaluations with a court diversion and reentry program.
+Her clinical roles have involved providing DBT to people on supervised release and conducting psychological evaluations with a court diversion and reentry program.

 Linden joined the lab in the fall of 2019 when she started the Clinical Psychology Ph.D. program at Fordham.
 Prior to beginning her doctoral studies, she obtained her bachelor’s degree in Psychology at Creighton University.
 Linden's master's thesis was a meta-analysis on the relationship between pornography and sex offending.
 More broadly, she is interested in the assessment and treatment of all violent offenders.
 She has also been involved in group therapy with state and federal sex offenders, group therapy and assessment in an inpatient psychiatric hospital and a long-term substance abuse treatment program, and conducted psychotherapy with a university student population.
-Currently, Linden is working on her dissertation examining predictors of length of stay for patients hospitalized at a state psychiatric facility.
+Currently, Linden is working on her dissertation and is on internship at Colorado Mental Health Institute at Fort Logan.

 Fiya Rivers, B.S.